 General Rand was commissioned in 1979 after graduating from the U.S. Air Force Academy.
 He's had multiple flying tours; served as an air liaison officer with the U.S. Army; and has had staff tours on the Joint Staff, Office of the Secretary of Defense, and Air Staff.
-General Rand's previous commands include the 36th Fighter Squadron, USAF Weapons School, 8th Fighter Wing, 56th Fighter Wing, 332nd Air Expeditionary Wing at Balad Air Base, Iraq, and prior to this assignment 12th Air Force (Air Forces Southern) at Davis-Monthan Air Force Base, Ariz.
+General Rand's previous commands include the 36th Fighter Squadron, USAF Weapons School, 8th Fighter Wing, 56th Fighter Wing, 332nd Air Expeditionary Wing at Balad Air Base, Iraq, 12th Air Force (Air Forces Southern), and prior to this assignment, Air Education and Training Command.

-1979 Bachelor of Science degree in aviation science, U.S. Air Force Academy, Colorado Springs, Colo.
+1979 Bachelor of Science, Aviation Science, U.S. Air Force Academy, Colorado Springs, Colo.

 1986 Air Command and Staff College, by seminar

-1988 Master of Science degree in aeronautical science, Embry-Riddle Aeronautical University, Fla.
+1988 Master of Science, Aeronautical Science, Embry-Riddle Aeronautical University, Fla.

 1990 U.S. Air Force Fighter Weapons Instructor Course, Nellis AFB, Nev.

-1998 Master of Arts degree in national security policy, Naval War College, Newport, R.I.
+1998 Master of Arts, National Security Policy, Naval War College, Newport, R.I.

 2010 Joint Flag Officer Warfighter Course, Maxwell AFB, Ala.

 2012 Pinnacle Course, National Defense University, Fort Lesley J. McNair, Washington, D.C.